msomeone/PeasyMotion/README.md

 ## Jump to begining of line
 Jump to begining of any visible line via Tools.InvokePeasyMotionJumpToLineBegining

+## Two char search
+Execute two character search for visibile text portion via Tools.InvokePeasyMotionTwoCharJump.
+Jump labels are placed at each match.
+When activated, two keys are queried, search and all matched are labeled.
+After that PM awaits for jump label keys to execute final motion and deactivate.

 ## Bugreports, Feature requests and contributions
 PeasyMotion can be developed using Visual Studio 2017 or 2019.
 Contributions are welcomed.